 We mainly used it for throwing our shoes under and hanging up our coats so it always looked a little untidy and unkempt and I knew the area would be perfect for under stairs storage!

-When we finished our kitchen renovation, we asked our builders to put an under-stair cupboard in to hide away all the outdoor paraphernalia and firmly keep a door shut on it.
+When we finished our kitchen renovation, we asked our builders to put under stairs storage cupboards to hide away all the outdoor paraphernalia and firmly keep a door shut on it.

-Here are a few ideas and inspiring Stairwell spaces that I came across whilst looking on Pinterest.
+Here are a few inspiring stairwell spaces that I came across whilst looking for ideas on how to maximise storage under stairs via Pinterest.